UW law school students spend spring break advocating for unaccompanied children seeking safety in the U.S.

-The Immigration Law Clinic consists of eight students and a supervising attorney/instructor who work on cases for individuals who would otherwise lack legal representation and collaborate with local, regional and national organizations to advocate for the rights of immigrants.
+The Immigration Clinic consists of eight students and a Director who represent individuals who would otherwise lack legal representation and collaborate with local, regional and national organizations to advocate for the rights of immigrants.

 The right to government-appointed counsel does not exist in the immigration context, even though the cases often involve extraordinarily high stakes.
 As the Supreme Court once put it, deportation may result in “loss of both property and life, or of all that makes life worth living.”
 (Ng Fung Ho v.
 White, 259 U.S. 276, 284 (1922)).
 Students in the Immigration Clinic have represented low-income individuals in a broad range of immigration matters, including people forced to remain in detention while pursuing claims for political asylum, appeals before the Board of Immigration Appeals and Ninth Circuit Court of Appeals, young people seeking Special Immigrant Juvenile Status, and families separated as a result of draconian immigration policies.

 Collaborations to Build Justice

 Immigration impacts individuals, families and entire communities, and people across the State of Washington and the country have long come together to call for just and humane immigration policies.
 The Immigration Clinic collaborates with a range of organizations to provide legal and other strategic support aimed at creating transformation and change.

 By representing individual clients and partnering with organizations working in the immigration arena, Immigration Clinic students acquire core lawyering skills, build professional identity and judgment, and explore what it means to be a lawyer advocating for social justice in the current era.

 Clinic Collaborates on Report Regarding Health and Safety in Immigration Detention